 If what you are selling is taxable, any charge to your customer for shipping, handling, or delivery, is taxable.
 However, if the customer arranges delivery by a third party and pays them directly, the delivery charge is not taxable.
 See Tax Bulletin Shipping and Delivery Charges (TB-ST-838) for more information.

 In general, if you charge interest, service fees, or late fees for extending credit to your customers in order for them to pay you over a period of time, these charges are not part of the purchase price of the item or service and therefore, are not subject to sales tax.

-However, if you charge a late fee when taxable goods are not returned on time, the additional charge is not for the extension of credit.
+However, if you rent taxable goods and charge a late fee when they are not returned on time, the additional charge is not for the extension of credit.
 The late fee is part of the charge for the rental of the goods and is part of the taxable receipt subject to sales tax.
-For example, a late fee for returning a video a day late is really a charge for an additional day’s rental, and would be subject to sales tax.
+For example, a fee charged by a home improvement store for returning a rented piece of equipment a day late is a charge for an additional day's rental and is subject to sales tax.

 If you charge a deposit on items that you rent, lease, or loan, the charge is not considered to be part of the taxable receipt.
 If you keep any portion of the deposit when the property is returned, that portion of the deposit is subject to sales tax at that time as part of the charge for the rental or lease of the item.

 Many excise taxes charged by state and federal governmental entities are imposed on the manufacturer, importer, producer, distributor, or distiller of the goods, and are included in the price paid by the customer.
 Some examples of these types of excise taxes and other taxes included in taxable receipts are:

 - state excise taxes on cigarettes and tobacco products;

 - state petroleum business tax on motor fuel (gasoline), diesel motor fuel, and residual petroleum products;

 - New York City tax on cigarettes;